mainaroseline/H1N1-Vaccination-Rate-Analysis/README.md

 - Training Labels : This contained the training target/dependant variables.
 It has 2 columns h1n1_vaccine and seasonal_vaccine of the binary variable types.In our anaysis i will be using the H1N1 vaccine target variable only.
 - Test Features: This contained the test input/independent variable.
 It has 36 columns.
 But there weren't any target/dependent variable for the test features

+For the analysis i performed Exploratory analysis, built and evaluated some classification models

+## Exploratory Data Analysis
+### The Distribution of the Target Labels